Nitheesh-S7/Security-Assessment/README.md

  * X-Content-Type-Options header missing which can make it vulnerable to content sniffing attacks incorrectly assessing MIME type of files
  * Referrer-Policy header missing which can leak sensitive information from url to other sites when clicking links.
- * No Content-Security-Policy which prevents attacks by verifiying only whitelisted data are being loaded in the website
+ * Content-Security-Policy header not found which prevents attacks by verifiying only whitelisted data are being loaded in the website
  * Drupal version 7 was indentified through x-generator header, Drupal 7 is outdated and has vulnerabilities
  * Apache default files /icons/README was found which can leak information on server and version
  * HTTP OPTIONS method is allowed which can be used to gain information of webserver and its users if Cross-Orgin-Resource-Sharing (CORS) is incorrectly configured.